JAM-Software/Virtual-TreeView/README.md

 9. expanding, collapsing by mouse click.
 10. mouse cursor and header column resize by mouse.
 11. it accept focus, it draw focus rect and unfocussed rect, toExtendedFocus, toFullRowSelect, toHotTrack, toUseBlendedSelection.
-12. checkbox support (only with custom imageList).
+12. checkbox support system checkboxes (platform specific) + custom checkboxes.
+13. support for Android :)

 What is not working yet:
 1. some mouse action like click, drag-drop, mouse move, hover;